 The 1970s is a decade of sparkle and glamor.
 People were loving to wear stunning, attention-seeking pieces.

-2. Another commonly preferred 1970s trend was flared jeans, which were frequently paired with platform heels.
+Another common 1970s trend was flared jeans, which were frequently paired with platform heels.
 That free-spirit approach was highly dominant in outfits.

 Fashion of 1980s and 1990s

-1. Aerobics leotards were a fashion trend of the 1980s.
-The reason is that the aerobics style peaked in the 1980s, and a key piece of clothing that embodied the movement was the bodysuit.
+Aerobics leotards were a fashion trend of the 1980s.
+The reason is that the aerobics style peaked in the 1980s, and a key piece of clothing.
+This style embodied the movement was the bodysuit.
 The purpose of the aerobics leotard was to emphasize the person’s body proportions.

-3. The 1980s saw a rise in demand for acid-wash denim, which stood out for its unique appearance.
+The 1980s saw a rise in demand for acid-wash denim, which stood out for its unique appearance.
 Using bleach and other compounds to give standard denim a spotty and patterned piece.
-Acid-wash denim was preferred for both women and men.
-It is considered fashionable and daring fashion and is also seen in jackets, pants, and skirts.
+Both women and men highly preferred to wear Acid-wash denim.
+People admired this item and considered it as fashionable and daring fashion pieces and you can also see acid-wash denim in jackets, pants, and skirts.

 Yep, we’ve arrived in the 1990s.
 The 90s is a period that literally affects many current trends.
 Many pieces were famous in this cool period, which people admired.
 I’ll just mention a couple of them.